wd5gnr/axasm/hadbadge_readme.md

 5. Use ##define to define things in your own code

 6. Use R0-RF if you like.
 The SFRs are also named.
 Note that everything is 4 bits so R0, R10, R20, etc. are all the same as R0.

+7. The RG,N instructions need to be respun to accept the G. Sorry!